Tracing the high-z cosmic web with Quaia: catalogues of voids and clusters in the quasar distribution: Results and deliverables

-\begin{itemize} \item in total, we identified 12,842 voids and 41,111 clusters in the distribution of 708,483 quasars in \emph{Quaia}, that is fully consistent with the typical yield from the mock catalogues. \item on average, clusters are more compact than voids, and their central density fluctuation is also higher (see Figs.~\ref{fig:radius} and \ref{fig:delta_min}). \item both voids and clusters are considered spherical on average, but individually they might have highly irregular shapes. \item a typical distinction between different classes of voids is voids-in-voids vs. voids-in-clouds, depending on their large-scale environment.
-Parameters like $\delta_{\rm avg}$ and $\lambda$ provide proxies \citep[see e.g.][]{Raghunathan2019} for such a classification for voids, and also for clusters (see Figs.~\ref{fig:delta_avg} and \ref{fig:lambda}). \end{itemize}
+\begin{itemize} \item In total, we identified 12,820 voids and 41,154 clusters in the distribution of 708,483 quasars in \emph{Quaia}, which is fully consistent with the typical yield from the mock catalogues. \item On average, clusters are more compact than voids and their central density fluctuation is also higher (see Figs.~\ref{fig:radius} and \ref{fig:delta_min}). \item Both voids and clusters are considered spherical on average but individually they might have highly irregular shapes. \item A typical distinction between different classes of voids is voids-in-voids versus voids-in-clouds, depending on their large-scale environment.
+Parameters like $\delta_{\rm avg}$ and $\lambda$ provide proxies \citep[see e.g.][]{Raghunathan2019} for such a classification for voids, and for clusters as well (see Figs.~\ref{fig:delta_avg} and \ref{fig:lambda}). \end{itemize}